khalid-hussain/theprophetsprayer/MARKDOWN/_fm1.md

 ### Abū Ḥanīfah

-The first of them is Abū Ḥanīfah Nuʿmān ibn Thābit, whose companions have narrated from him various sayings and diverse warnings, all of them leading to one thing: the obligation to accept the _ḥadīth_, and to give up following the opinions of the _Imāms_ which contradict it:
+The first of them is Abū Ḥanīfah Nuʿmān ibn Thābit, whose companions have narrated from him various sayings and diverse warnings, all of them leading to one thing: the obligation to accept the _ḥadīth_, and to give up following the opinions of the Imams which contradict it:

 1. “When a _ḥadīth_ is found to be _ṣaḥīḥ_, then that is my _madhhab_.”[^a20]